 - The defendant failed to uphold the duty that was owed;

-- The victim sustained actual damages that can be quantified.
+- The brain injury victim sustained actual damages that can be quantified.

-An experienced brain injury attorney from Springer & Steinberg can fully investigate the circumstances of the accident that gave rise to the victim’s harm.
-This may include a careful review of factual information such as police or accident reports, witness interviews, and photographs.
+An experienced Denver brain injury lawyer from the law firm of Springer & Steinberg can fully investigate the circumstances of the accident that gave rise to the victim’s harm.
+This may include carefully reviewing factual information such as police or accident reports, witness interviews, and photographs.

 Obtaining Fair Compensation for the Effects of Brain Injuries